Travel between 5 Cities over 2 Weeks with GoEuro's Spain Itinerary

 Barcelona to Madrid

 From the Puerta del Sol with its cozy tapas bars to the art-deco architecture of the Gran Via, Madrid is a feast for the senses.
-Art lovers will be amazed by the works of Goya, Velazquez, Dali and Picasso in the Prado museum before enjoying a glass of Spanish Rioja and some of Madrid's famous cured ham that often hang from the ceilings of restaurants throughout the city.
+Art lovers will be amazed by the works of Goya, Velazquez, Dali and Picasso in the Prado museum before enjoying a glass of Spanish Rioja and some of Madrid's famous cured ham that often hangs from the ceilings of restaurants throughout the city.
 Finally, be sure to save your energy for exploring Madrid's nightlife and the happy crowds that often party until dawn.

 Trains depart from Puerta de Atocha train station and arrive at Valencia's Estacio del Nord train station.
 Buses depart from Madrid's Estacion sur de Autobuses bus station and usually arrive at Valencia's Estacion de Autobuses.